prabhu-sunderaraman/full-stack-2024/backend/labs/lab08.md

 * Extract and store all the distinct city names alone in a separate file called **cities.txt**
 * Extract and store all the distinct country names alone in a separate file called **countries.txt**

+##### Part 2

+* Print the names of all the cities that have a population greater than n(pass it as input)
+* Print the names of all the countries that have a population greater than n(pass it as input)